FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 The `NameForm` data type defines a representation of a name (a "name form") within a given cultural context, such as a given language and script.

-As names are captured (in records or in applications), the terms in the name are sometimes classified by type.
+As names are captured (both in records or in applications), the terms in the name are sometimes classified by type.
 For example, a certificate of death might prompt for "given name(s)" and "surname".
 The `parts` list can be used to represent the terms in the name that have been classified.

 If both a full rendering of the name and a list of parts are provided, it NOT REQUIRED that every term in the fully rendered name appear in the list of parts.

-Name parts in the `parts` list are presumed to be ordered in the natural order they would be used in the given cultural context.
+Name parts in the `parts` list SHOULD be ordered in the natural order they would be used in the applicable cultural context.

-If a full rendering of the name is not provided (i.e., the name has only been expressed in parts), a full rendering of the name MAY be derived (sans punctuation) by concatenating, in order, each name part value in the list of parts, separating each part with the name part delimiter appropriate for the applicable locale.
+If a full rendering of the name is not provided (i.e., the name has only been expressed in parts), a full rendering of the name MAY be derived (sans punctuation) by concatenating, in order, each name part value in the list of parts, separating each part with the name part separator appropriate for the applicable cultural context.

 ### identifier